eliminmax/uclp/docs/LanguageConcept.md

 ### Comments

 Comments can either start with `//` and go to the end of the line, or start with `/*` and go until `*/`

+### Integer Literals

+Integer literals have up to 3 components - the (optional) base modifier prefix, the value, and the (optional) type suffix.
+There is no whitespace within them.

+If no base modifier prefix is present, then the integer value is written in decimal.
+The base modifiers supported are `0x` for hexadecimal, `0b` for binary, or `0o` for octal.

+If a single underscore (`_`) appears between digits, it's ignored, as a digit separator.

+The type suffix is one of `#8`, `#16`, `#32`, or `#64`, for 8-bit, 16-bit, 32-bit, or 64-bit integers.
+If not specified, 32-bit is assumed.

 ### Variable Declarations